 Welcome to Twinlow Summer Camp!
 We are excited that you will be a part of our community this summer.
-Our theme is “The Water of Life,” which means we will spend each day exploring and celebrating God’s blessings of water and life.
+Our theme this year is “The Water of Life,” which means we will spend each day exploring and celebrating God’s blessings of water and life.
 Get ready for an exciting week of praising God, swimming in the lake, playing games, making new friends, and singing great songs.
-We have been praying for you and can’t wait to welcome you to the best week of your summer.
+We have been praying for you, and we can’t wait to welcome you to the best week of your summer.

 Our Program Goals at Twinlow Are: